-At IECHS we use the UN Sustianable Goals as our starting point for STEAM.
-Students learn about, engage and problem solve the goals through project based learning utilizing a human centered design thinking process.
-We use Science, Technology, Engineering, the Arts and Mathematics as access points for guiding student inquiry, dialogue, and critical thinking.
+At IECHS, we use the UN Sustainable Goals as our starting point for STEAM.
+Students learn about, engage and problem-solve the goals through project-based learning utilizing a human-centered design thinking process.
+We use Science, Technology, Engineering, Art/Design, and Mathematics as access points for guiding student inquiry, dialogue, and critical thinking.

 The end results are students who take thoughtful risks, engage in experiential learning, persist in problem-solving, embrace collaboration, and work through the creative process to tackle local and global issues.
-These are the innovators, educators, leaders, and learners of the 21st century!
+Our students will be the innovators, educators, leaders, and learners of the 21st century!